rbardini/storybook-addon-paddings/README.md

 ## Configuration

-The addon can configured globally and per story with the `paddings` parameter.
+The addon can be configured globally and per story with the `paddings` parameter.

 ### Global configuration